BytesFromStella/Browser-Tasklist-Manager/README.md

 ## CSS code
 For the whole document, I'm justifying all the content to the center for easy scaling and readability.
 Who wants to go on a website where everything is leaned to the left?

+### List items
+For some reason, gradients are not supported for borders.
+So I must come up with an alternative solution:
+- Use **border-image-source** to define the gradient
+- Use **border-image-slice: 1;** to fill the border with the gradient
+- Use **border-style: solid;** to make it into a solid color.
+I might make this transparent instead (tehe, get it?)
 ### Body
 - I'm using Comic Sans MS font for easy readability for dyslexic people, and because it looks funny.
 Why not, right?
 - Text-align is centred